karolina-syryllo/Collection-of-Machine-Learning-AI-and-Analytical-Projects/Image Classification in Pytorch - Imagenet10/README.md

 # Image Classification with Convolutional Neural Networks - ImageNet10 <h1>

+	This is an image classification project completed in Pytorch using a famous ImageNet10 dataset containing 10 classes of images.
+	Aims of the projects:

+	- Assess the effect of convolutional layers and kernel size on model's performance,
+	- Visualizee and compare filters before training, during training and after training,
+	- Visualize and analyse feature maps for two different images.
+	- Finding the best architecture

 ## 1. Testing the effect of the number of convolutional layers on training process and test performance.